COSD-PANDA/seaboard/src/_datasets/police-ripa-prop-seize-type.md

 ---
 schema: default
-title: RIPA: Property seized as part of a stop by Police
+title: (RIPA) Property seized as part of a stop by Police
 department: Police
 category:
   - Public Safety